cbdb-project/crowdsource-webapp/README.md

 Now it should be available at http://localhost:3000.

-If you are a MacOS users, please jump into the ./data directory and run
+If you are a MacOS user, please jump into the ./data directory and run

       `docker run --mount src="$(pwd)",target=/usr/src/cbdbapp/data,type=bind --expose 3000 --expose 5000 -p 3000:3000 -p 5000:5000  -it oopus/csa-local`